Probabilistic resumable quantum teleportation in high dimensions: Introduction

 In this work, we present a general protocol for nondestructive probabilistic teleportation of high-dimensional quantum states, in which Alice can resume her initial state when the teleportation fails.
 The motivation for this work is not only to extend the study of Roa and Groiseau to high-dimensional systems, but also based on the following considerations.
 In theory, high-dimensional channels, especially the partially entangled ones, have more rich entanglement properties.
-Our protocol provides a sample to study the cooperative relationship among the enanglement, joint measurement and classical information in a quantum information process.
-In practice, to teleport high-dimensional states is required in the task to completely rebuild the quantum states of a a real particle remotely.
-And, recent experiment progresses \cite{2019Quantum,2020Experimental} show the possibility of implementation the our present protocol in optical systems.
+Our protocol provides a sample to study the cooperative relationship among the entanglement, joint measurement and classical information in a quantum information process.
+In practice, {teleporting} high-dimensional states is required in the task to completely rebuild the quantum states of a a real particle remotely.
+And, recent experiment progresses \cite{2019Quantum,2020Experimental} show the possibility of {implementing} our present protocol in optical systems.
 We make a remark here that, although Fu \textit{et al.} \cite{JOSAB2020a,JOSAB2020b} give a version of nondestructive probabilistic teleportation in high dimension using an auxiliary particle in Bob's hand, we maintain the approach in \cite{PRA2015RoaTele} with an ancilla belonging to Alice.
-In this case, only the sender, Alice, is required the ability of bipartite operations, such as generation and measurement of entangled states.
-In addtion, the ancilla can be regarded as a quantum apparatus to measure Alice's system.
-The initial state is recovered by erasing the information it records.
+In this case, only the sender, Alice, is required {to have} the ability of bipartite operations, such as generation and measurement of entangled states.

+In {addition}, one can notice the similarity of our protocol and the quantum two-path interference experiments \cite{PRL2008twopath}.
+In the latter, interference fringes vanish when the which-path information is acquired by a detector, while reappear when the detector returnes the information to the particle.
+The ancilla in our protocol can be regarded as a quantum apparatus to measure Alice's system.
+The initial state is recovered by erasing the information it records after an unambiguous quantum state discrimination.